pitchmuc/launchpy/docs/translator.md

 ## Set Target Rule and Extensions ids

 Once you have loaded the base Extension and Rules ids, the method will start to expand the table into multiple columns for matching.
-Underlying is the use of pandas dataframe to realize that matching.
 You will need to be consistent with the naming of your target in order for the method to work properly.
 The methods that allow extension of your table are the following: